How Training Benefits work

 Before you apply

-There are parts of the TB application that you cannot complete without signing up for a training program or school.
-Additionally, community or technical colleges sometimes have staff that can help you complete the TB application.
+We encourage you to get help to complete parts of the TB application.
+Some parts you cannot complete without signing up for a training program or school.

-To find an acceptable training program, go to the Eligible Training Provider (ETP) list.
+Find a program from the Eligible Training Provider (ETP) list on the CareerBridge website.
 Check the box for "ETP Only."
 Programs that do not have a check mark in the ETP column are not acceptable programs.
 Self-employment training is not eligible, even if marked ETP eligible.

-- Find the Standard Occupational Classification (SOC) code and choose the code that most closely matches your job in the past 3 years.
+- Find the Standard Occupational Classification (SOC) code on the AutoCoder website.
+Enter your current job duties in the “Job Description” field and select “Search.”
+Write down the and choose the code that most closely matches your job in the past 3 years.

 - Go to the Learn about an occupation page.

-- Visit a WorkSource center to use a computer.
-They also might have preprinted applications.
+- Complete the application on paper or complete digitally and print.
+You can visit a WorkSource office to use a computer and printer free of charge.
+Some offices might have preprinted applications.
 Find your nearest office with the WorkSource locator.

 Employment Security Department